tap-sidy/tap-sidy/README.md

-# 👋 Hi
+# Hey there! 👋

-💻 **IT / Computer Science Student | Future DevOps Enthusiast**

-I’m passionate about technology, software development, and how systems work behind the scenes.
-Currently, I’m exploring both **development and system administration**, with a growing interest in **DevOps practices**.

----

-## 🚀 About Me
-- 🎓 Computer Science student
-- 🌱 Interested in **DevOps, Web Development & System Administration**
-- ⚙️ Learning how to build and deploy applications
-- 🧠 Always improving my technical skills step by step

----

-## 🛠️ Skills

-### 💻 Development
-- HTML / CSS / JavaScript
-- React
-- Python (basic)

-### ⚙️ Systems & DevOps Basics
-- Git & GitHub
+I'm Sidy, a Systems and Network Engineering student.

+I'm passionate about networking, Linux, system administration, and building web applications.

+Currently, I'm learning DevOps and CCNA while improving my development skills every day.

+My goal is to become a DevOps Engineer and work on reliable, scalable, and well-designed systems.

+### Currently focusing on:
 - Linux
 - Docker
-- Basic CI/CD understanding
+- CCNA

----

-## 📚 Currently Learning
-- Docker & containerization basics
+- Git & GitHub
-- Linux system administration
-- CI/CD concepts
-- React for frontend development
+- React

----

-## 🎯 Goals
-- Become a **DevOps Engineer in the future**
-- Improve my understanding of systems and deployment
-- Build real-world projects (web apps + deployment)
-- Learn cloud fundamentals step by step

----

-## 📫 Contact
-- Email: [tapilysidy@gmail.com]
+- CI/CD Fundamentals

----
+### Fun Facts:
+- I enjoy learning how things work behind the scenes
+- I like building projects to practice what I learn
+- I'm always exploring new technologies

+Thanks for stopping by 👨‍💻